ashokrajangam/hello-world/README.md

 # hello-world

-Hey! folks..
-Hope everyone are doing great.
+Hello folks!
-My name is Ashok and I am new to programming.
+My name is Ashok.Hope you are doing great.
-I would like to develop good programming skills especially in Java.